Romantic Movies and More!

-The team have chosen their favourite romantic and not so romantic stories (books and movies) about love and all its facets to curl up with for Valentine’s Day and beyond.
-There’s also a few romantic comedies if you need a laugh!
+The team have chosen their favourite romantic (and not so romantic…) films and books about love and all its facets.
+There’s bound to be something to curl up with for Valentine’s Day, on date night, or even for a laugh or a cry if you’re on your own!

 – Melinda Murphy